-- Each type value is followed by a parameter value-in this case, the text of the command associated with that value. - Unlike the version in Code 8.9, a semicolon is required at the end of the list of type values. - The type definition includes a constructor.
+- Each type value is followed by a parameter value in this case the text of the command associated with that value. - The type definition includes a constructor.
 This does not have the word public in its header.
-Enumerated type constructors are never public, because we do not create the instances.
+Enumerated type constructors are never public because we do not create the instances.
 The parameter associated with each type value is passed to this constructor. - The type definition includes a field, commandString.
 The constructor stores the command string in this field. - A toString method has been used to return the text associated with a particular type value.